jackie1982/puppet-docs/source/puppet/3/reference/lang_classes.markdown

-Assigning Classes From an ENC
+Assigning 类 From an ENC
 -----

-Classes can also be assigned to nodes by [external node classifiers][enc] and [LDAP node data][ldap_nodes].
-Note that most ENCs assign classes with include-like behavior, and some ENCs assign them with resource-like behaior.
+类 can also be assigned to nodes by [external node classifiers][enc] and [LDAP node data][ldap_nodes].
+Note that most ENCs assign 类 with include-like behavior, and some ENCs assign them with resource-like behaior.
 See the [documentation of the ENC interface][enc] or the documentation of your specific ENC for complete details.